 When looking at an alligator and crocodile from the side, you'll notice that only the alligator's top teeth are visible, while the crocodile's teeth seem almost interlaced among one another.
 This is because of their jaw shape and length.
 For alligators, because their upper jaw is wider than their lower jaw, when they close their mouths, their lower teeth disappear behind their top teeth.
 However, for crocodiles, since their upper and lower jaws are about the same width, their lower and upper teeth are able to interlock with one another when their mouths are shut (giving off a pretty scary smile if you ask us!)

-Similiar to breeds of dogs, different species of crocodilians have different temperaments (just don't expect a crocodile or alligator to come up to you with a wagging tail!).
+Similar to breeds of dogs, different species of crocodilians have different temperaments (just don't expect a crocodile or alligator to come up to you with a wagging tail!).
 Despite their intimidating looks and what you may hear, alligators are, for the most part, very docile and generally will only attack when provoked.
 However, while crocodiles may not necessarily run up and attack you, one could say their snapping point (get it?) is a little bit shorter than that of an alligator, and they might be more prone to bite than to run away.

 Surprised by what you read?
-Find out more interesting facts like this by going on a Florida airboat ride or by visiting our Gator and Wildlife Park!
+Find out more interesting facts like this by going on a Florida airboat ride or by visiting our Gator Park!
 Click the link below to start planning your adventure now!